pitchmuc/adobe-analytics-api-2.0/docs/cli.md

   [request:myprodrsid]>
 ```

-Use `set_rsid` at any point to change the active report suite for the session.
+Use `set_rsid` at any point to change the active report suite for the session, and `set_company_id` to switch companies (this also reconnects Analytics for the new company).

 ---